wangxiao5791509/LGSearch_DDGAN_PyTorch/README.md

 BMVC-2019: Learning Target-aware Attention for Robust Tracking with Conditional Adversarial Network, Xiao Wang, Tao Sun,  Rui Yang, Bin Luo [[Project](https://sites.google.com/view/globalattentiontracking/home)] [[Paper](https://bmvc2019.org/wp-content/uploads/papers/0562-paper.pdf)] [[Supplement](https://bmvc2019.org/wp-content/uploads/papers/0562-supplementary.pdf)] [[Poster](https://drive.google.com/file/d/1BYxTYnxYKjPv8Hu7EjwzgLlcbCjNg-Z2/view)]

-Journal Extension: Tracking by Joint Local and Global Search: A Target-aware Attention based Approach, Xiao Wang, Jin Tang, Bin Luo, Yaowei Wang, Yonghong Tian, and Feng Wu.
-[Paper (Under Review)]
+Journal Extension: Tracking by Joint Local and Global Search: A Target-aware Attention based Approach, Xiao Wang, Jin Tang, Bin Luo, Yaowei Wang, Yonghong Tian, and Feng Wu, IEEE TNNLS 2021 [[Paper]()]

+## Abstract
+Tracking-by-detection is a very popular framework for single object tracking which attempts to search the target object within a local search window for each frame.
+Although such local search mechanism works well on simple videos, however, it makes the trackers sensitive to extremely challenging scenarios, such as heavy occlusion and fast motion.
+In this paper, we propose a novel and general target-aware attention mechanism (termed TANet) and integrate it with tracking-by-detection framework to conduct joint local and global search for robust tracking.
+Specifically, we extract the features of target object patch and continuous video frames, then we concatenate and feed them into a decoder network to generate target-aware global attention maps.
+More importantly, we resort to adversarial training for better attention prediction.
+The appearance and motion discriminator networks are designed to ensure its consistency in spatial and temporal views.
+In the tracking procedure, we integrate the target-aware attention with multiple trackers by exploring candidate search regions for robust tracking.
+Extensive experiments on both short-term and long-term tracking benchmark datasets all validated the effectiveness of our algorithm.

+## Tracking Framework

 ## Demo:
 ![rgbt_car10](https://github.com/wangxiao5791509/LGSearch_DDGAN_PyTorch/blob/master/demo_1.gif)
 ![rgbt_car10](https://github.com/wangxiao5791509/LGSearch_DDGAN_PyTorch/blob/master/demo_2.gif)
 ![rgbt_car10](https://github.com/wangxiao5791509/LGSearch_DDGAN_PyTorch/blob/master/demo_3.gif)